Unratedpupet/Obsidian/School/Diagnostic Bacteriology and Medical Mycology/Introduction to Mycology, Specimen Collection and Culture.md

 3. Name the etiological agents and tissues involved in the following infections:

         a.
 Superficial mycosis
+	        Malassezia and certain dermatophytes(Trichophyton)
+	        Outermost tissues

         b.
 Cutaneous mycosis
+			Trichophyton, Microsporum, and Epidermophyton - ringworm, athletes foot and jock itch Keratinized tissues such as epidermis, hair and nails.
+			The fungi metabolize keratin

         c.
 Subcutaneous mycosis

         d.
 Systemic mycosis